serrebi/qBittorrent-Remote/README.md

 On first launch you will be prompted to provide the qBittorrent Web UI address and credentials.
 The application remembers these settings for subsequent sessions in `qbittorrent-wx-client.json`.

+To add or switch servers:

+1. Open File → Profiles… to add, rename, or remove server profiles.
+2. Use the Profile dropdown on the main window to switch between servers.
+The app disconnects and reconnects automatically, refreshing the torrent list for the selected server.

 ### Command-line options

 - `python main.py <magnet-or-url> ...` — queue one or more magnet links/URLs to add immediately after connecting.